This post may contain affiliate links. Click for complete disclosures.

-I am probably totally showing my age here, but I'll admit it I totally grew up with all the Little Debbie snacks.
-You name them; I had them and totally loved them.
-My favorites were always the Oatmeal Cream Pies, though.
-I mean, really, why wouldn't they be?
-They were the perfect soft cookies sandwiched with the fluffiest filling that just melted in your mouth when you took a bite.
+I am probably showing my age here, but I'll admit it: I grew up loving all the Little Debbie snacks.
+I had them all, and my absolute favorites were the Little Debbie oatmeal cream pies.
+Those soft cookies with the fluffy filling were just a melt-in-your-mouth delight.

 So how did I do it?